Kyla Brox: Career

 In 2000, she accompanied her father on an extensive tour of Australia.
 Danny Blomeley had left the Blues Train two years earlier to travel the world, and promised to find Victor some dates in Australia.
-Kyla, now 20, found herself singing risque blues songs to hard men in mining camps in remote parts of the Australian outback.

-Back in Manchester in 2001, Kyla and Danny formed a duo, occasionally augmented by old members of ‘the child slavery band’, and the line-up finally settled into the Kyla Brox Band - Kyla Brox (vocals, flute); Marshall Gill (guitar); Tony Marshall (saxophones); Danny Blomeley (bass) and Phil Considine (drums).
-The Kyla Brox Band started playing in North West pubs and clubs: the circuit that had once been the stomping ground of the Victor Brox Blues Train.
-Their performance at the Colne Blues Festival in 2002 established Kyla's reputation on the British blues scene.
+Back in Manchester in 2001, Brox and Blomeley formed a duo, occasionally augmented by old members of ‘the child slavery band’, and the line-up finally settled into the Kyla Brox Band - Brox (vocals, flute); Marshall Gill (guitar); Tony Marshall (saxophones); Danny Blomeley (bass) and Phil Considine (drums).
+The Kyla Brox Band started playing in North West pubs and clubs.

 The Kyla Brox Band toured Australia in 2003, 2004 and 2007, the same year they made their US debut.